Skip to main content

 ANIWARS: Call of the Void was developed by Breaker Interactive.

-ANIWARS: Call of the Void has received overwhelmingly positive reviews from players.
-Most players liked this game for its graphics but disliked it for its music.
+ANIWARS: Call of the Void has received very positive reviews from players.
+Most players liked ANIWARS: Call of the Void for its gameplay but disliked it for its music.

 ANIWARS: Call of the Void is a single player game.

-Similar games include TROUBLESHOOTER: Abandoned Children, Lost Eidolons: Veil of the Witch, Urtuk: The Desolation, Labyrinth, Wildfrost and others.
+Similar games include TROUBLESHOOTER: Abandoned Children, Lost Eidolons: Veil of the Witch, Wildfrost, Chrono Ark, Urtuk: The Desolation and others.